-Slide There are many risks of opioid use, but a few to focus on are: 11 Opioid risks Opioids become even more dangerous when: Consumed with action, simularis, or sedatives Combined with other substances Some add bulk or 'out' heroin with powders such as baby powder and rat poison Some make the drug more powerful like illicit fentanyl Users never Know what they'll get Fentanyl driving many overdoses The fact that a user never knows what they are going to get.
+Slide There are many risks of aniaid use, but a fow to feaus on are: Opioid risks There are many risks of opioid use, but a few to focus on are: 15 Opioids become even more dangerous when: Consumed with actoh, stimulants, or setatives Combined with other substances Some add built or 'cut' herein, like baby powder to rat poison Some make the drug more powerful like illicit fertanyl Users never know what they'll get Fentanyl driving many overdoses The fact that a user never knows what they are going to get.
 As we'll discuss, drugs that are sold as "heroin" may be fentanyl or something else.
 And fentanyl - which is 25-40 times as powerful as heroin - is driving overdoses from users who think that they are buying and using heroin, but actually getting something much more potent.
 Opioids are even more dangerous when they are consumed with other drugs.
 Alcohol and sedatives compound the depressive effect of opioids.
 Stimulants - such as methamphetamines and cocaine - do not "balance out" the heart and lungs, they throw them into chaos.
 Underscoring the point that people don't know what they're getting Drugs sold as "heroin" are sometimes "cut" with other products to add bulk, which lets a drug trafficker get more value out a kilo of heroin.
 Alternatively, drug dealers may try to get a competitive advantage by increasing the potency of their "product."
 The risk for users is they may get a dose that is much stronger than they expect.
-Slide 12 Why do people start abusing opioids? • A person may: • Be prescribed medications for pain and begin to misuse their medication • Develop tolerance to pain pills begin to increase the dose on their own or sond or use a needle to There are a number of reasons why a person may start using opioids.
-Every person's story is different and these reasons overlap. increase the effect - Use to cope with emotional stress or pain - Experiment with opioids as a way to get high Petropy of the stress of the They may get a prescription and then misuse their medication by taking more than they should or taking it in a way they shouldn't.
+Slide 16 Why do people start abusing opioids? • A person may: • Be prescribed medications for pain and begin to misuse their medication • Develop tolerance to pain pills begin to increase the dose on their own or snort or use a needle to There are a number of reasons why a person may start using opioids.
+Every person's story is different and these reasons overlap. increase the effect Use to cope with emotional stress or pain Experiment with opioids as a way to get high Extension of the stress of the s They may get a prescription and then misuse their medication by taking more than they should or taking it in a way they shouldn't.
 For example, with alcohol or more frequently than prescribed.
 They may start using pain pills - either through a prescription or recreationally - then develop a tolerance and increase the amount that they're using or start using pills in a different way.
 Many use to cope with emotional stress, pain or an untreated mental health issue.
 The short-hand for this is "self-medicating."
 And for others, opioids may simply be the "next drug on the table."
 It may be a teen who drinks and smokes pot and has heard good things about pills, so they try them and like them.

-Heroin + Other Opioids HIDTA Parent Education (3-21-15) Speaker's Notes
+Heroin + Other Opioids HIDTA Community Mobilization (3-21-15) Speaker's Notes